How to show disk activity on Linux

 loop0 64M loop

-Ignore pseudo devices such as loop entries or empty nbd devices when they appear.
-If iostat or pidstat is missing on Ubuntu or Debian, install the sysstat package with sudo apt install sysstat before sampling.
+Ignore pseudo devices such as loop entries and empty network block devices.
+If iostat or pidstat is missing, install the sysstat package from the distribution package manager.

-2. Sample all disks over a few short intervals to find the busy device.
+2. Sample all disks over a few short intervals.

 $ iostat -dx -y 1 3